exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 uptime or pushing power.
 This is harder with fewer levels of R9 but still helps if you get used to it.

-#### The new autoprestige expression
+#### R9 autoprestige expression

-You can find the autoprestige used for R9 Seaping here: [Equation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#new-autoprestige-expression)
+You can find the autoprestige used for R9 Seaping here: [Equation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#new-autoprestige-expression).
+If you don't have this expression, then you will have to manually prestige each time (turn it off before seaping).

 ###### Reference [R9 Seaping Autoprestige Explaination](https://exponential-idle-guides.netlify.app/guides/intro/#autoprestige-explanation)